tannewt/wa-law.org/bill/2021-22/sb/5425/1/README.md

 # Senate Bill 5425

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/Senate%20Bills/5425.xml)
+## Section 1
+> This section adds a new section to an existing chapter [50.22](/rcw/50_unemployment_compensation/50.22_extended_and_additional_benefits.md).
+Here is the [modified chapter](rcw/50_unemployment_compensation/50.22_extended_and_additional_benefits.md) for context.

+1. Beginning December 27, 2020, through April 12, 2021, or such subsequent date as may be provided by the employment security department by rule, an individual's eligibility period under RCW 50.22.010(8)(a) shall also include any week that begins in an extended benefit period that is in effect in this state and after the individual exhausted all rights to pandemic emergency unemployment compensation, as established in the CARES act (P.L.
+116-136), as amended.

+2. With respect to determining whether the state is in an extended benefit period beginning November 1, 2020, through December 31, 2021, or such subsequent date as may be provided by the employment security department by rule, the state shall disregard the requirement in RCW 50.22.010(1)(b) that no extended benefit period may begin before the fourteenth week following the end of a prior extended benefit period which was in effect.

 ## Section 2
 > This section modifies existing section [50.22.010](/rcw/50_unemployment_compensation/50.22_extended_and_additional_benefits.md).
 Here is the [modified chapter](rcw/50_unemployment_compensation/50.22_extended_and_additional_benefits.md) for context.